We are pioneering a new model

 The model’s grassroots nature and invitation to engagement through the digital public square opens the door wide to the diversity of each co-op’s community.
 And the digital public square invites all members to engage.

-Banyan support for new news co-ops will include a comprehensive guide for organizing a co-op, templates for business planning, and help with plans for enrolling founding members.
+Banyan support for new news co-ops includes a comprehensive guide for organizing a co-op, templates for business planning, and help with plans for enrolling founding members.

 In short, independent news co-ops that use Banyan’s model will be democracy-strengthening community institutions of, by and for their communities.
 In you’re intrigued, learn more on our Starting a News Cooperative page.